Everest Base Camp Luxury Trek – 14 Days

 And, at the end of the day, we host a farewell dinner program at a Nepali restaurant where you can see some cultural performance.
 Your trekking guide will accompany you.

-Overnight at a three-star hotel.
+Overnight at a five-star hotel.
 Breakfast included.

 Day 14 -Transfer to the Airport for Flight Departure

 The trip concludes – our airport representative will drop you to Kathmandu’s Tribhuwan International Airport for your flight departure from Nepal.

 - The price per person for the Small group Journey is fixed as stated below.
 There is also the option of private and tailor made journey best suited for you, your family and friends.
 The discount is subjected to increase with the number of people in your group.
 Bigger the group better the discount so group bookings are highly encouraged.
 Start dates are your arrival date in Nepal whereas the End dates are the returning date from Nepal.